Pink lake: Bacteria/archaea

 Some bacteria and archaea also produce a carotenoid pigment within their cell membranes, which may either contribute to or be the only cause of the pink colouration.

 In some of the hundreds of Australian pink lakes, a red bacterium, Salinibacter ruber, may be involved in producing their colour.
-Work done by molecular biologist Ken McGrath at on Lake Hillier, on Middle Island in Western Australia led by molecular biologist Ken McGrath in 2015 showed that, while D. salina was present in only tiny quantities (0.1% of DNA sampled), while S. ruber formed 20 to 33% (Note: Conflicting reports of percentage.) of the DNA recovered from the lake.
+Work done on Lake Hillier, on Middle Island in Western Australia led by molecular biologist Ken McGrath in 2015 showed that, while D. salina was present in only tiny quantities (0.1% of DNA sampled), while S. ruber formed 20 to 33% (Note: Conflicting reports of percentage.) of the DNA recovered from the lake.
 They found 10 species of halophilic bacteria and archaea as well as several species of Dunaliella algae, nearly all of which contain some pink, red or salmon-coloured pigment.

 Molecular biologist Ken McGrath, while researching the loss of colour of the lake since the 1990s (attributed to excessive salt harvesting from it), has a hunch that all pink lakes are caused by S. ruber, rather than D. salina, but proving this is challenging, because bacteria are so much smaller and more difficult to find than algae.
 A project is being planned to pump more salt into the lake from local agricultural land, where high salinity is a problem.
 Lake Retba in Senegal, in West Africa, contains the same bacterium.

 S. ruber produces a pigment called bacterioruberin, which helps it to trap and use light for energy in the photosynthesis process.
 While the pigments in algae are contained within the chloroplasts, bacterioruberin is spread across the whole cell of the bacterium.
 This makes it more likely that the colour of the lake is that of S. ruber.

 The archaea Halobacterium salinarum (formerly Halobacterium cutirubrum), which is pink in colour and generally grows within the salt crust on the bottom of the lake, has been found to be involved in the colour of some pink lakes, such as the lake in Melbourne's Westgate Park.
 The exact colour of the lake depends on the balance between D. salina and H. salinarium, with salt concentration having a direct impact.